Accessing and Managing Financial Data

 Setting Up a Database

-Now that we have downloaded some (freely available) data from the web into the memory of our R session let us set up a database to store that information for future use.
+Now that we have downloaded some (freely available) data from the web into the memory of our Python session, let us set up a database to store that information for future use.
 We will use the data stored in this database throughout the following chapters, but you could alternatively implement a different strategy and replace the respective code.

 import sqlite3

-An SQLite database is easily created - the code below is really all there is.
+An SQLite-database is easily created - the code below is really all there is.
 You do not need any external software.
 Otherwise, date columns are stored and retrieved as integers.
-We will use the resulting file tidy_finance.db in the subfolder data for all subsequent chapters to retrieve our data.
+We will use the file tidy_finance_r.sqlite, located in the data subfolder, to retrieve data for all subsequent chapters.
+The initial part of the code ensures that the directory is created if it does not already exist.

 Next, we create a remote table with the monthly Fama-French factor data.
-We do so with the function to_sql(), which copies the data to our SQLite-database.
-Before we copy the data to the database, we convert the date to UNIX integers, which allows us to smoothly share the data between R and Python.
-We follow the approach recommended by pandas for this conversion.
+We do so with the pandas function to_sql(), which copies the data to our SQLite-database.

 con=tidy_finance,